 - Make sure your site loads in less than three seconds.
 Visitors these days will not wait for a site to load, on average, for more than three seconds.

-In that regard, let Oamii, Florida’s leading digital marketing agency – focused almost solely on law firm marketing – help you distinguish yourself in a highly competitive field.
+In that regard, let Oamii, Florida’s leading digital marketing agency – focused almost solely on law firm advertising – help you distinguish yourself in a highly competitive field.
 We can show you how to get new clients for your law firm and help you in the process.